 - (1) Print out the outlines ahead of time.
-This will allow you to engage more fully in class discussion because you will not need to be writing down power point information during lectures. - (2) Check out the UT Learning Center.
+This will allow you to engage more fully in class discussion because you will not need to be writing down power point information during lectures.
+Students who use electronic copies may find it difficult to refrain from using other functions on their computers; know thyself and plan accordingly! - (2) Check out the UT Learning Center.
 Our Learning Center has just been noted as the top in the nation!
 They have resources for writing, critical thinking, study groups, time management, and much more.
-If there is something you would specifically like to see made available for this class, let me know and I can work with their staff to help you with additional study resources. - (3) Vocabulary.
+If there is something you would specifically like to see made available for this class, let me know and I can work with their staff to help you with additional study resources.

+- (3) Vocabulary.
 Having a strong command of the vocabulary introduced in this course can help you have the tools you need to address larger theories and application.
 Be sure to review the day's vocabulary and if you have questions about how best to use a word or concept, just ask! - (4) Try to find the links.
 Much of what we do in this class involves taking a basic structure and figuring how out different examples fit into that framework.
 You will often see me introduce a theory by using a visual diagram or other organizational tool.
 When you study, see if you can apply this tool to one or more domains that we are discussing in class.
 Think about how it may apply, and reasons why it might not.
 Use visual diagrams if they help you make connections between concepts. - (5) Find a buddy (or two!).
 It will be very helpful to find a few people to connect with in this course.
 You might be able to generate examples for each other of main ideas as well as offer different perspectives on the topics at hand.
-You can also contact each other if you miss a day's class and need notes from lecture.

-(6) Ask questions.
+You can also contact each other if you miss a day's class and need notes from lecture. - (6) Ask questions.
 There are several ways for you to ask questions in class and get additional feedback.
 In addition to asking during class activities (always welcomed!), you can write your question down on a minute paper, post it in Blackboard, or email either one of us.
 Office hours are also a terrific way to work with us more in depth.
 We will do our best to answer you and, rest assured, you will help others by asking your question!